apatton33/apatton-note-taker/README.md

 ## Description
     I was tasked through the acceptance criteria to to modify starter code to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This application uses an Express.js back end and will save and retrieve note data from a JSON file.
     I cloned starter code and then used the existing code to add get,post, and delete for the notes being added to the application.
     Then deployed the entire application to Heroku.